 Why license your dataset?

-If your dataset does not have any license terms, it means you retain all rights in the dataset.
-You do not authorize anyone else to use, copy, distribute, share, combine it with other data, or make any changes to it or derivative works from it.
+If your dataset does not have any license terms, it means you do not authorize anyone else to use, copy, distribute, share, combine it with other data, or make any changes to it or make derivative works from it.
 This absence of a license greatly reduces the reuse potential and usefulness of your dataset.

 We encourage pick as open a license as you feel comfortable to maximize the benefits of your dataset.
 We believe the more open a license is, the more others will use your dataset.
 For more information on the details of licenses, see our list of common license types for datasets .

 Common license considerations

 Choose an established and current license

 By choosing an established license like one from our list of common license types, you are choosing a license that is widely adopted.
 Such licenses were drafted by organizations dedicated to making those licenses functional in many situations as well as making them interoperable, clear and understandable.
 You'll need to read the actual licenses by clicking on the links we've provided to make sure you've picked the appropriate one for your dataset and how you would like others to interact with your dataset.

 Consider how you want others to use your dataset